Battery Park City Ferry Terminal: Ferry

-Seastreak operates service to Monmouth County, NJ
+Seastreak operates service to Monmouth County, NJ.
+Seastreak's West Side service stops at Pier 11/Wall Street before continuing on to Belford giving passengers the chance to connect to Seastreak's East Side service to Atlantic Highlands and Highlands on the Raritan Bayshore.

 Service on the St. George route of the NYC Ferry system began in August 2021.
 Battery Park City is the intermediate station between West Midtown and St. George Terminals.

+Service to South Amboy, NJ via NY Waterway began on October 30, 2023.